hex705/MPM503_PONG/readme.md

 ======

-The code needs to be refactored -- so don;t look at it as a good implementation -- the point of this exercise is your controller -- not my messy code.
+The GAME code needs to be refactored -- so don't look at it as a good implementation -- the point of this exercise is your controller -- not my messy code.

-Depending on how fast our network connections are, you may be asked to add a delay in your client.
+Depending on how fast our network connections are, you may be asked to add a delay in your controller.

-HINT: faster baud will likely improve the responsiveness of your system -- i suggest 19200
+HINT: faster baud (on the serial connection) will likely improve the responsiveness of your system -- i suggest 19200